Disclaimer: Exchange rates change often. Confirm the total cost with the provider before transferring money.

 How do I decide what to sell on Zazzle?

-Create customized designs on Zazzle for a wide range of products, including:
+You can create customised designs on Zazzle for a wide range of products, including the following:

 - Cards and invitations

 - Golf balls

 To create your unique product, simply choose the item you want to customise on Zazzle and then upload your image or design.